James returns as he and Davis send Lakers by Pacers 122-115 - WTMJ

 Associated Press

+INDIANAPOLIS (AP) — Los Angles Lakers coach Frank Vogel liked what he saw of LeBron James’ return

+“It is going to take time to get his timing back to 100%, but for most of the game he looked good,” Vogel said.
+“He looked like his old self again.”

-INDIANAPOLIS (AP) — Anthony Davis scored 28 points and LeBron James returned after a six-game absence to score 24 Saturday to lead the Los Angeles Lakers to a 122-115 victory over the Indiana Pacers.
+James, back after a six-game absence, scored 24 points, including seven key points late, to lead the Lakers to a 122-115 victory over the Indiana Pacers Saturday.
+Anthony Davis led the Lakers with 28 points.

 Davis, who missed the previous game because of a tight left thigh, sank 9 of 18 shots and grabbed 10 rebounds.
 James played 28 minutes, hitting 11 of 22 shots.
 James had eight assists and seven rebounds.